tomjoht/tomjoht.github.io/_posts/2015/2015-06-17-contenthug-conversations.md

 categories:
 - technical-writing
 keywords: user-centered documentation, content strategy, challenges, siloes
-summary: "ContentHug is a content curation service focused on tech comm.
+description: "ContentHug is a content curation service focused on tech comm.
 Currently the site has a theme of conversations with various tech comm pros, mostly about content strategy."
 ---

 Vinish Garg has a series of "[conversations](http://contenthug.com/conversations)" going on his site, [Contenthug](http://contenthug.com/).
 Today he posted a conversation he had <a href="http://contenthug.com/conversations/our-guest-today-tom-johnson">with me</a>.